zuosus/georgetso.github.io/_posts/2025-07-17-cloudflare-workers-for-fullstack.md

 ## Why
-Cloudflare workers are a powerful way to run services and websites, especially for SSG + CSR, which is a great solutionf or both SEO and performance.
+Cloudflare workers are a powerful way to run services and websites, especially for SSG + CSR, which is a great solution for both SEO and performance.
 It also takes the burden off of devops and scale management, as Cloudflare handles the scaling and infrastructure.
 And it's free for starter projects.

 ## How
 For API services, [Hono](http://hono.dev) is a great choice as it's born for cf workers.